November 12, 2019 11:00:12 am

 If every wedding invitation seems like a stumbling block to healthy living, read our tips for feeling and looking your best amid wedding shenanigans.

 It is a classic rule and we’re pretty sure you were expecting this one.
 But, it’s classic for a reason!
 Weddings get you worked up and amid all the festivities, you can suffer from dehydration, so bring a bottle of water to the ceremony and down a glass between your cocktails.
 In fact, if you have to control the portions you eat, drink a glass of water.
 This way, you are going to feel full before you start munching on those starters.

 Shaadi season can put you into the zone of all or nothing.
 Let us tell you, you are not alone.
 After all, the food is just so sumptuous.
 However, we suggest you indulge in foods that are not fried.
 Go for dishes that are either baked or grilled like steamed, grilled and sautéed meat and fish.
 You could also go for salads, but try avoiding fried finger snacks and heavy dips, which are loaded with calories.

 The best part about weddings are the people and buzzing dance floors after a sumptuous treat.
 Get your hearts racing on the dance floor and burn some calories too.
 Nothing better than eating yummy food and getting to burn it out on the dance floor.
 Don’t be shy, throw some moves around!

 Sip on lemon water

 In the mornings and before every meal, sip on warm lemon water.
-This will not only help you stay hydrated but lemon helps to naturally detox the body.
+This keeps you hydrated for that wedding glow.
 As you get closer to the events surrounding the wedding, it’s important to go above and beyond to balance out the alcoholic beverages and indulgent foods.
 This way you won’t even feel the guilt of treating yourself to desserts.